William Hamilton (diplomat): Early life and career

-Hamilton was born on 13 December 1730 (or 12 January 1731) in either London or at Park Place, Berkshire, the fourth son of Lord Archibald Hamilton, governor of Jamaica, seventh son of William Douglas-Hamilton, Earl of Selkirk, by the 3rd Duchess of Hamilton, and Lady Jane Hamilton, daughter of James Hamilton, 6th Earl of Abercorn.
+Hamilton was born on 13 December 1730 (or 12 January 1731) in either London or at Park Place, Berkshire, the fourth son of Lord Archibald Hamilton (1673–1754), Governor of Jamaica, and Lady Jane Hamilton (before 1704–1753), daughter of the 6th Earl of Abercorn (near 1661–1734).
+His father was the seventh son of William, Duke of Hamilton and 1st Earl of Selkirk (1634–1694), and Anne, 3rd Duchess of Hamilton (1632–1716).
 His mother was a favourite, and possibly a mistress, of the Prince of Wales and William grew up with his son George III, who would call him his "foster brother".
-At age nine, he went to Westminster School, where he made lifelong friends of Frederick Hervey and David Murray.
+At age nine, he went to Westminster School, where he made lifelong friends of Frederick, 4th Earl of Bristol, and David, 2nd Earl of Mansfield.
 Hamilton used to say that he was born with an ancient name and a thousand pounds; as a younger son he would have to make his own way in life.
 So, six weeks after his sixteenth birthday, he was commissioned into the 3rd Foot Guards as an ensign.
 He spent some time with the regiment in the Netherlands, and advanced to lieutenant in 1753.
 In September 1757, he was present as aide-de-camp to General Henry Seymour Conway at the abortive attack on Rochefort.
 The following year he left the Army, after having married Catherine Barlow, the daughter of Hugh Barlow, Member of Parliament for Pembroke Boroughs.
 The couple shared a love of music, and the marriage, which lasted until Catherine's death on 25 August 1782, was a happy one.
 There were no children.
 When Catherine's father died in 1763, she inherited his estates in Wales and these provided the Hamiltons with a steady income.

 In 1761, Hamilton entered Parliament as Member for Midhurst.
 When he heard that the ambassador to the court of Naples, Sir James Gray, was likely to be promoted to Madrid, Hamilton expressed an interest in the position, and was duly appointed in 1764.